 This course is specifically geared towards enhancing the nurse’s knowledge and through the use of the entire research process / evidence based practice critically appraise evidence literature.
 Focus will be placed on the most fundamental aspects of the research process, which include reading, interpreting and evaluating research findings as a basis for evidence-based nursing practice.
 The historical evolution of nursing research and its impact on current issues are examined.
 Current research studies are critically appraised for quality and application to evidence-based nursing practice.
 Basic principles of scientific inquiry, quantitative and qualitative research methods and research ethics are introduced in the context of clinically relevant research.
 Ethical considerations and rights of human participants are explored.

-NURSING CARE OF WOMEN AND THE CHILDBEARING FAMILY
+BSN – NURSING CARE OF WOMEN AND THE CHILD BEARING FAMILY (4 credits)

 This course focuses on the health assessment and health promotion for the childbearing family (newborns and women who are experiencing an altered health state).
 Emphasis is placed on the application of theoretical principles that include family theory; the psychological, psychosocial, and physiological nature of the normal childbearing experience; and the promotion and education of lactation as a maternal-child health factor.
 Special emphasis is given to major maternal and neonatal risk factors and complications that potentially compromise healthy beginnings.
 Students will apply the nursing process with childbearing families who may vary in age, ethnicity, culture, social status, marital status, and sexual preferences.
 Learn experiences are provided in the classroom, learning/simulation center and in multicultural healthcare settings.
 Additionally students will learn to work within inter-professional teams and employ evidence-based practice, technology, and informatics to provide quality patient-centered care.